antiboredom/p5.riso/tutorials/getting-started.md

   yellow.fill(255);
   yellow.ellipse(400, height / 2, 300, 300);
   ```

-But in the overlapping area of the ellipses we don't want both color inks.
+But in the overlapping area of the ellipses we don't want both ink colors to print over the top of one another.
 We only want this area to have black ink and so we can use the [cutout()](https://antiboredom.github.io/p5.riso/#cutout) function to cut out the overlapping yellow from the black layer:

 ```javascript
   black.cutout(yellow); // cut yellow out of black